A PBN-RL-XAI Framework for Discovering a "Hit-and-Run" Therapeutic Strategy in Melanoma: Methods

-We utilized the landmark RNA-sequencing dataset from Hugo et al. \cite{hugo2016genomic}, publicly available from the Gene Expression Omnibus (accession: GSE78220).
-Pre-treatment tumor biopsies were stratified into ``Responders'' (n=15), defined as patients with a Complete or Partial Response, and ``Non-Responders'' (n=12), defined as patients with Progressive Disease.
-One on-treatment sample was excluded to ensure the analysis focused exclusively on the innate resistance state.
-For biological interpretation, gene identifiers in the raw data were mapped to official HUGO Gene Symbols.
+Pre-treatment tumor biopsies were stratified into ``Responders" (n=15), defined as patients achieving Complete or Partial Response, and ``Non-Responders" (n=13), defined as patients with Progressive Disease according to immune-related response criteria.
+One on-treatment sample was excluded to ensure analysis focused exclusively on the innate resistance state.
+Gene identifiers were mapped to official HUGO Gene Symbols for biological interpretation.

-To prepare the data for Boolean modeling, the continuous gene expression values were converted into discrete binary states of 0 (OFF/low activity) or 1 (ON'/high activity).
-The analysis began with the raw count matrix, which was first filtered to include only the core genes.
-To stabilize the variance across the range of mean expression values, a Variance Stabilizing Transformation (VST)\cite{durbin2002variance} was applied to the filtered count data using the DESeq2 R package\cite{love2014moderated}.
-The resulting normalized matrix was then separated into two sub-matrices, one for each cohort.
+To prepare data for Boolean modeling, continuous gene expression values were converted into discrete binary states of 0 (OFF/low activity) or 1 (ON/high activity).
+Raw count data were filtered to include only core genes, then Variance Stabilizing Transformation (VST) \cite{durbin2002variance} was applied using DESeq2 \cite{love2014moderated} to stabilize variance across expression ranges.

-For each gene within each cohort's VST-normalized matrix, we employed a Gaussian Mixture Model (GMM)\cite{reynolds2015gaussian} to determine a data-driven binarization threshold.
-This model-based approach was chosen over simpler methods like a median split because it provides a more principled cutoff.
-GMM assumes that the observed expression values are generated from two underlying distributions representing 'low' and 'high' activity states, and it mathematically identifies the threshold that best separates these putative states rather than imposing an arbitrary split.
+For each gene within each cohort's VST-normalized matrix, we employed a Gaussian Mixture Model (GMM) \cite{reynolds2015gaussian} to determine data-driven binarization thresholds.
+The probability density of expression value $x$ was modeled as:

-Mathematically, the probability density of an expression value $x$ for a given gene is modeled as a weighted sum of two Gaussian components: